 3. Rose Garden Centennial Park

-There are millions of reasons to visit Centennial Park in Sydney’s east, but the Rose Garden specifically will appeal to garden fanatics.
+There are countless reasons to visit Centennial Park in Sydney’s east, but the Rose Garden is a particular treat for garden enthusiasts.

-Established in 1909, the Rose Garden is a small section of Centennial Park where visitors can enjoy colourful flower beds surrounded by large palm trees.
+Established in 1909, the Rose Garden is a charming section of Centennial Park where visitors can admire colourful flower beds framed by tall palm trees.

 The Rose Garden is conveniently located at the intersection of Dickens and Parkes Drives within Centennial Park.